ghulamhaider65/OOP-notes/README.md

 	- Why `__repr__` is useful during debugging.
 - `phone.py`: Shows how a subclass adds a new attribute and validates it.
 - `keyboard.py`: Inherits everything from `item` as-is.
-- `polymor.py`: Demonstrates polymorphism with a built-in function.
+- `polymor.py`: Demonstrates polymorphism with a built-in function.- `fraction.py`: Simple class showing `__str__` dunder method for custom object representation.
+- `xyz.py`: Practical ATM application demonstrating:
+	- Constructor initialization with default values.
+	- User input handling and menu-driven interface.
+	- Instance methods working together (create_pin, deposit, withdraw, check_balance).
+	- Control flow with while loop and conditional statements.
 Practice (short exercises)
 - Add a new subclass `mouse(item)` with a `dpi` attribute and basic validation.
 - In `item.py`, add a method `increase_stock(n)` to add to `quantity` (n must be >= 0).